Biography

 • Boston Bar Association

-• Massachusetts Continuing Legal Education, Inc., frequently serve as a faculty member
+• Massachusetts Continuing Legal Education, Inc., frequently serves as a faculty member

 • The Food Project, Inc. (Board of Trustees, Chairman, 2014; Board of Trustees, Treasurer and Executive Committee member, 2008-2016)